Issues and Questions

 Blogs and blog culture have changed significantly since EMU first started hosting blogs over a decade ago.
-As a way to manage EMU messages in the most efficient manner, all opinion-based blogs will be moved off the EMU website in 2015.
+As an efficient way to manage EMU messages, all opinion-based blogs were moved off the EMU website in 2015.
 Blogs which are primarily program-based will stay within the website and EMU brand and visual identity.

-EMU academic departments will pay for blog domain names for blogs previously hosted on our public website.
-EMU marketing department and information systems staff will assist faculty and staff in utilizing Google Sites for their opinion-based blogs.
-Website staff will also preserve previously posted content and orient faculty and staff bloggers to any new software necessary in this change.
+EMU academic departments interested in offering opinion blogs pay for blog domain names.
+The EMU marketing department and information systems staff are available to assist faculty and staff in utilizing Google Sites for their opinion-based blogs.

 Guidelines for blog authors and editors

-- Blog authors should adhere to the EMU Style Guide for Writers and Editors.
+- Blog authors with content on emu.edu should adhere to the EMU Style Guide for Writers and Editors.

 - Refrain from publishing extremely lengthy blog posts.

 - Utilize EMU’s guide for Writing on the Web (PDF)